HalimaAbdalla/store-manager-application/README.md

 # store-manager-application
-This is application is for managing sales in a store
+This application is for managing sales in a store